-- Supports the skull – Perhaps the most obvious role of the cervical spine is to support the skull and encourage movement, which is no easy task.
-In fact, the average human head weighs between 10 and 13 pounds, putting a lot of pressure on the vertebrae of the cervical spine.
+- Supports the skull – Perhaps the most obvious role of the C-spine is to support the skull and encourage movement, which is no easy task.
+In fact, the average human head weighs between 10 and 13 pounds, putting a lot of pressure on the vertebrae.

-- Encourages the flow of blood to the brain – There are numerous vertebral openings within the cervical spine, all of which create a path for proper blood flow from the arteries to the brain.
+- Encourages the flow of blood to the brain – There are numerous vertebral openings within the C-spine all of which create a path for proper blood flow from the arteries to the brain.

 Common Conditions of the Cervical Spine